FuelLabs/fuels-ts/apps/docs/src/guide/predicates/send-and-spend-funds-from-predicates.md

 Note the method transfer has two parameters: the recipient's address and the intended transfer amount.

-That's it, we successufully have used our predicate to spend funds for us based in a predefined condition.
+Once the predicate resolves with a return value `true` based on its predefined condition, our predicate successfully spends its funds by means of a transfer to a desired wallet.

 ## Spending Entire Predicate Held Amount